mrrobinhood5/GaryGM/README.md

 # /fast_travel
 Allows you to move a character from one district to another.
 You can only move approved characters, and move to a district or location you are allowed to be in.

+# ProxyGuy
+On character creation, you can make your prefix for your character.
+A prefix will always be before a `:`